Tate cohomology and local base change of generic representations of ${\rm GL}_3$ -- non-banal case: Preliminaries

 Let $G$ be a locally compact and totally disconnected group.
-Let $(\pi,V)$ be a smooth $R$-representation of $G$, that means $V$ is an $R$-module and every vector in $V$ is stabilized by an compact open subgroup of $G$.
-The representation $\pi$ is called {\it admissible} if for every compact open subgroup $H$ of $G$, the set of fixed vectors in $V$ under the action of $H$ is finitely generated as an $R$-module.
-In this article, all $R$-representations are assumed to be smooth.
-In the literature, an $R$-representation of $G$ is also called as $R[G]$-module.
+Let $R$ be a Noetherian ring.
+Let $(\pi,V)$ be a smooth $R$-representation of $G$ which means $V$ is an $R$-module and every vector in $V$ is stabilized by a compact open subgroup of $G$.
+The representation $\pi$ is called {\it admissible} if, for each compact open subgroup $J$ of $G$, the set of $J$-fixed vectors $V^J$ is finitely generated as an $R$-module.
+In this paper, all representations are assumed to be smooth.
+An $R$-representation of $G$ is also called an $R[G]$-module.
+The representation $(\pi,V)$ is called $l$-adic if $R=\overline{\mathbb{Q}}_l$, and $(\pi,V)$ is called $l$-modular if $R=\overline{\mathbb{F}}_l$.
+For any closed subgroup $H$ of $G$, let ${\rm Ind}_H^G$ and ${\rm ind}_H^G$ be the smooth induction functor and compact induction functor respectively.